adnanharis/BleHelper/README.md

 # BleHelperDroid
-Android app for scanning all the nearby BLE packets
+Android app for scanning all the nearby BLE packets by taking care of Android OS from v18 to onwards...